XerXes100/IMDB-Movie-Agent/README.md

 	agent = create_pandas_dataframe_agent(llm, df, allow_dangerous_code=True)
 	```

-5. Run the Agent with a Query
+5. Run the Agent with a Query:
 You can now run the agent with a query to get movie recommendations or information.
 The agent will process the query and provide a response based on the data in the DataFrame.

 	```bash